vivek5130/Blogger/README.md

-To run this project in your pc follow below steps 1.Clone or download zip file of the code
+To run this project in your pc follow below steps.

+1.Clone or download zip file of the code.

-2.Ensure that react is installed
+2.Ensure that react is installed.

-3.To start the react project
+3.To start the react project.

   ->open terminal and type

     npm run start

   ->open another terminal and type

     npx json-server --watch data/db.json --port 8000

     (it is needed to store blog data in json local server)